Hsnayrus/StudentHub_API/Readme.md

 ***

-+ `DELETE` /entries/<u>id</u>:
++ `DELETE` /entries/<u>netid</u>:

-    This route is used to delete entries from the DukePersonEntry Table. <u>id</u>  is the ID associated with the DukePersonEntry.
+    This route is used to delete entries from the DukePersonEntry Table. <u>id</u>  is the NetID associated with the DukePersonEntry.
 As usual, credentials are required and a person can only delete their entry.

+***

++ `PUT` /entries/<u>netid</u>:

+    This route is used to update a particular entry whose NetID is <u>netid</u>.
+So if my NetID is blabla1 and I wanted to change my hobbies from ["Coding"] to ["Coding", "Hiking"], my URI would be /entries/blabla1, I would enter the `Basic Authorization` header in the request, add a `Content-Type = application/json` header in the request and fill the body with:
+    ```
+    {
+            "firstname": "John",
+            "lastname": "Doe",
+            "netid": "blabla1",
+            "wherefrom": "Earth",
+            "gender": "Male",
+            "role": "Student",
+            "degree": "MS",
+            "team": "Duke",
+            "hobbies": ["Coding", "Hiking"],
+            "languages": ["C++", "Swift"],
+            "department": "ECE",
+            "email": "jjj@jjj.edu",
+            "picture": "here is where the base 64 encoded string would go"
+        }
+    ```

++ `GET` /entries/<u>netid</u>:

+    This route is used to retrieve a particular entry whose NetID is <u>netid</u>.
+So if my NetID is blabla1, my URI would be /entries/blabla1 and I would send a GET request, with `Basic Authorization`